-It isn’t easy, becoming a children’s book author.
-From deciphering endless submission requirements to learning that your dream publisher doesn’t accept submissions from authors without an agent, it can be difficult finding the right home for your work.
+It isn’t easy, to become a children’s book author.
+From deciphering endless submission requirements to learning that your dream children’s book publisher doesn’t accept submissions from authors without an agent, it can be difficult finding the right home for your work.

 You’ll learn the submission requirements for some of the top children’s book publishers, as well as some examples of children’s books these companies have already published so that you can choose a publisher that aligns with your current book.

 Still plotting your next book and unsure if you are writing at a level that’s optimal for children?
 I encourage you to read our existing post regarding everything you need to know about creating a children’s book, from start to finish!

 Before I discuss some of the top children’s book publishers and their most successful children’s books, I should note that not all children’s book publishers accept submissions directly from authors.
 Some only accept submissions from literary agents, and you should keep this in mind before falling in love with any one publisher.